cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 ^^^^^^^^^^^^^^

-Branching is particularly powerful when using :term:`custom outputs <custom output>` to define multiple parallel paths in the graph.
+Branching is particularly powerful when using :term:`custom outputs <custom output>` to define alternate parallel paths in the graph.

 In the following graph there is a task called ``showdown`` which produces one